confluentinc/demo-database-modernization/setup.md

 3. Before moving forward you need to configure the Oracle database according to [this](https://docs.confluent.io/kafka-connect-oracle-cdc/current/prereqs-validation.html#oracle-database-prerequisites) doc.

 ## Populate Oracle database
 1. Create a new connection to Oracle database using the username and password from previous step.
-Our configuration is
+In this demo the configuration is
 ```
 Name: DB-Mod-Demo-User
 Username: DB_USER